Infinity, Inc.

 Infinity, Inc. is a team of superheroes appearing in American comic books published by DC Comics.

-The first incarnation is mostly composed of the children and heirs of the Justice Society of America (JSA), making them the Society's analogue to the Teen Titans.
+The team is mostly composed of the children and heirs of the Justice Society of America (JSA), making them the Society's analogue to the Teen Titans.
 Created by Roy Thomas, Jerry Ordway, and Mike Machlan, Infinity, Inc. first appears in All-Star Squadron #25 (September 1983).
 There is also an eponymous comics series starring the group that ran from March 1984 through June 1988.

-The second incarnation was formed by Lex Luthor.

-The third incarnation was formed by Steel.

 Publication history

 Roy Thomas and his wife Dann Thomas wrote the series throughout its run.
 Artists who worked on the series included Jerry Ordway, Don Newton, Todd McFarlane, Michael Bair and Vince Argondezzi.
 The group is assembled by Sylvester Pemberton, the original Star-Spangled Kid, in Infinity Inc. #1, when several JSA protégés were denied admission to the JSA and instead formed their own group.
 Members of Infinity, Inc. are known as Infinitors.
 The series ended in 1988 with the death of the Star-Spangled Kid (by then known as Skyman) at the hands of Solomon Grundy, and the group presumably disbanded shortly thereafter.
 Several members of Infinity, Inc. went on to supporting roles in other comic series: Fury filled a pivotal role in The Sandman and is the mother of Daniel Hall, while Hourman, Obsidian, Nuklon (as Atom Smasher), Silver Scarab (as Doctor Fate), and Power Girl joined the 21st-century incarnation of the JSA.
 The series originally took place on the parallel world of Earth-Two, but in 1986 it was merged with the rest of DC continuity following Crisis on Infinite Earths.
 From then on, Infinity, Inc. became Los Angeles' superteam with the Outsiders and was involved in a crossover with the New Teen Titans.